OutoftheBoxFTC/Summer-Motion-Profiling/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

             It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.

-Hardware:	This is not an actual OpMode, but a helper class that is used to describe
+hardware.Hardware:	This is not an actual OpMode, but a helper class that is used to describe
             one particular robot's hardware configuration:   eg: For the K9 or Pushbot.
             Look at any Pushbot sample to see how this can be used in an OpMode.
             Teams can copy one of these to create their own robot definition.